-- Perform washout of concrete trucks off-site or in designated concrete washout areas only. - Do not wash out concrete trucks onto the ground, or into storm drains, open ditches, streets, or streams. - Do not allow excess concrete to be dumped on-site, except in designated concrete washout areas. - Concrete washout areas may be pre-fabricated concrete washout containers, or self-installed structures (above-grade or below-grade). - Pre-fabricated containers are most resistant to damage and protect against spills and leaks.
-Companies may offer delivery service and provide regular maintenance and disposal of solid and liquid waste. - If self-installed concrete washout areas are used, below-grade structures are preferred over above-grade structures because they are less prone to spills and leaks.
+- Perform washout of concrete truck drums at an approved off-site location or in designated concrete washout areas only. - Do not wash out concrete onto non-formed areas, or into storm drains, open ditches, streets, or streams. - Wash equipment difficult to move, such as concrete paving machines, in areas that do not directly drain to natural or constructed stormwater conveyance or potential infiltration areas. - Do not allow excess concrete to be dumped on-site, except in designated concrete washout areas as allowed above. - Concrete washout areas may be prefabricated concrete washout containers, or self-installed structures (above-grade or below-grade).

-• Self-installed above-grade structures should only be used if excavation is not practical.
+- Prefabricated containers are most resistant to damage and protect against spills and leaks.
+Companies may offer delivery service and provide regular maintenance and disposal of solid and liquid waste. - If self-installed concrete washout areas are used, below-grade structures are preferred over above-grade structures because they are less prone to spills and leaks. - Self-installed above-grade structures should only be used if excavation is not practical. - Construct and maintain concrete washout areas in sufficient quantity and size to contain all liquid and concrete waste generated by washout operations.